 You can read more about this topic in an article titled: Providing for Your Child’s College Education in Your Divorce Decree.
 You can also read: Illinois Law Summary: Educational Expenses and College Costs.

-Contact Our Attorneys in St. Louis, Kansas City, Columbia and Springfield
+Contact Our Attorneys in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond

-Contact us online or by phone to schedule a confidential half-hour consultation at any of our convenient locations including offices in: St. Louis, Columbia, Kansas City, Springfield and beyond.
+Contact us online or by phone to schedule a confidential half-hour consultation at any of our convenient locations including offices in: St. Louis, Columbia, Kansas City, Springfield, Wichita, Tulsa and beyond.